Qualifications and training

 Am I qualified?

-In order to do this, I work in a Person Centred way.
-This means that I respect you as a unique individual.
-As a Person Centred counsellor, I work at your pace, looking at the areas that you want to consider.
-If this means that you wish to spend time looking back at events in your past this is your choice, likewise, it is also your choice if you want to focus on situations in the present or planning for the future.
+I work in a mainly Person-Centred way, but I also draw on other disciplines to meet your individual needs.
+Respect you as a unique individual is at the heart of my work.
+I work at your pace, looking at the areas that you want to consider.
+If this means that you wish to spend time looking back at events in your past this is your choice, likewise, it is also your choice if you want to focus on situations in your present or your future.